Introduction to Global Studies - SIMP17

-The teaching team includes Dr Annika Bergman Rosamond (Political Science, Programme Director, Global Studies), Dr Catia Gregoratti (Political Science), Dr Barbara Schulte (Sociology), Professor Helle Rydström (Gender) and doctoral candidate Amin Parsa (Faculty of Law).
+The teaching team includes Dr Annika Bergman Rosamond (Political Science, Programme Director, Global Studies), Dr Catia Gregoratti (Political Science), Dr Barbara Schulte (Sociology) and Professor Helle Rydström (Gender Studies).
 Together we offer broad spectrums on global studies and globalization and seek to promote critical engagement with theoretical, conceptual and empirical developments within these broad analytical fields.

 Excerpts from student evaluations

 “[The most satisfactory aspects of the course were] learning new concepts and seeing globalization from different perspectives.”